torkian/blast-QC/README.md

 ## Features
 - Norman lab’s BLAST-QC script has been designed for integration into bioinformatic and genomic workflows and provides options for users to modify and specify the desired functionality.
-- Provides the ability to filter the number of hits returned per query file.
+- Provides the ability to filter the number of hits returned per query sequence.
 - Provides the ability to order the output by any of the threshold values the user wants.
 - Provides threshold values to tailor the filtered results to whatever specifications the user requires.
 - Provides a range value that when specified allows for researchers to select the sequences that produced a more detailed definition within that range.